Resources

 actions on them. first you need to create a class and

-class. next, you should
+extends Hans\Valravn\Http\Resources\Contracts\VIncludes class. next, you should

 implement the required methods.

-1use Hans\Valravn\Http\Resources\Contracts\Includes;
+1use Hans\Valravn\Http\Resources\Contracts\VIncludes;

 2

-3class ExampleIncludes extends Includes {
+3class ExampleIncludes extends VIncludes {

 4